Hingki/koperasi-os/arsitektur-final.md

 -- Example: Member table RLS
 ALTER TABLE member ENABLE ROW LEVEL SECURITY;

+-- INSERT: Users can only create their own member profile CREATE POLICY "member_insert_own_profile"
+  ON member FOR INSERT
+  TO authenticated
+  WITH CHECK (auth.uid() = user_id);

+-- UPDATE: Users can only update their own profile CREATE POLICY "member_update_own_profile"
+  ON member FOR UPDATE
+  TO authenticated
+  USING (auth.uid() = user_id)
+  WITH CHECK (auth.uid() = user_id);

+-- SELECT: Members see own data
 CREATE POLICY "Members see own data"
   ON member FOR SELECT
   TO authenticated
   USING (user_id = auth.uid());

+-- SELECT: Pengurus see all members
 CREATE POLICY "Pengurus see all members"
   ON member FOR SELECT
   TO authenticated